rkogie/Palindrome-Finder/Approach-Analysis.md

 - Mixed uppercase and lowercase letters are assumed to be valid as palindromes are based on words, not character types
 - The length of the input string is n size - assumption is the program should run the same whether `n = 1` or `n = 1 * 10^6`
 - Validation logic should be utilized to catch invalid inputs and return information to the user for expected input
-- Invalid inputs may include: nulls, strings that are too short, contain numbers only, contain special chars only
+- Invalid inputs may include: nulls, strings that are too short, contain numbers or special characters, whitespaces between characters/before string and/or afer string
 - Time complexity should ideally be in the range of linear complexity (O(n)), ideally logarithmic (O(n log n)) or constant time (O(1))
-- Space complexity due to data structure used in sorting, recursion should be observed and optimized to reduce CPU/RAM - see time complexity
+- Space complexity due to data structure used in looping, sorting or recursive operations should be observed and optimized to reduce CPU/RAM - see time complexity

 3. CONSTRAINTS
-- Fron reviewing the problem set, valid palindromes are at least two adjacent characters so `2 < n` where n is length of input string
+- Fron reviewing the problem set, valid palindromes are at least two adjacent characters so `2 < n` where `n` is length of input string
 - As maximum length constraints were not given, in this scenario max length of input string = 100
 - Constraints are: `2 <= n <= 100` where `n` is length of input string
-- Given the approach of TDD and the assumptions highlighted above, the input string will require cleansing of any invalid characters
+- Given the approach of TDD and the assumptions highlighted above, the input string will require cleansing of any invalid characters and include upper case character enforcement
-- From reviewing the test cases, the outputs are sorted by length first then by size of the output string
+- From reviewing the test cases, the outputs are sorted by length of the substring